Southern Cornbread Dressing with Chicken

 • 1/2 cup (1 stick) unsalted butter – I like to be able to control the amount of salt in my dish, which is why I prefer to use unsalted butter.
 However, you may use salted if that’s all you have on hand.

-• 2 cups chicken broth, plus more as needed – again, store bought or homemade chicken stock is fine.
+• 2 cups of chicken broth, plus more as needed – again, store bought or homemade chicken stock is fine.
 I prefer to use unsalted or low sodium broth.

 • 2 large eggs slightly beaten